 Four options: standing, walking, jogging, or fast running, with speeds ranging from very easy running pace to quite fast recovery intensity.

-Most coaches do not recommend complete standing still.
+Standing Recovery Most coaches do not recommend complete standing still.
 Being completely still for more than thirty seconds is inadvisable.
-Walking takes advantage of the “muscle pump action” to maintain blood flow, which standing lacks. - Walking Recovery
+Walking takes advantage of the “muscle pump action” to maintain blood flow, which standing lacks.

-Walking recovery is used when you want to recover quickly without gaining any additional benefits.
-For example, 6 x 300m at 100% 1500m pace with 4 minutes of walking recovery. - Jogging Recovery
+Walking Recovery Walking recovery is used when you want to recover quickly without gaining any additional benefits.
+For example, 6 x 300m at 100% 1500m pace with 4 minutes of walking recovery.

 Example: 4x1600m at T pace with 1 minute and 30 seconds of jogging recovery.
 At T pace, lactate accumulation doesn’t exceed the threshold, making the recovery half-life short enough that 1 minute and 30 seconds of jogging is sufficient.